 Editor’s Note: The suggestions below come to us from Krista Mason, the mother of a child who has autism.
 She is the founder of Benjamin’s Hope, an organization designed to address the multifaceted needs of adult individuals and families affected by autism and other intellectual and developmental differences

 Considerations when interacting with people with autism

 Be aware that sometimes people with autism make noises that are unusual.
 Generally, they can’t help it.
 It is best to just carry on without drawing attention.
-Also, people with autism often have “self-stimulatory” behaviors; such as: jumping, flapping, and particular eye movements.
-They are just part of autism, and it is kind to not make a big deal about them.
+Also, people with autism often have “self-stimulatory” behaviors such as: jumping, flapping, and particular eye movements.
+These movements are a part of autism, and you show kindness when you do not make a big deal about them.